spring-guides/gs-scheduling-tasks/README.md

 > It's possible to iterate many different ways through a map, but `keys.remove()` prevents a `ConcurrentModificationException`.

+By tagging this class with `@Component`, it will be automatically picked up by `SchedulerConfiguration`.

 The key component to making it perform scheduled tasks is the `@Scheduled` annotation applied to our method.
 In this code block we have it configured to run the method every five seconds, regardless of how long the method takes to run.

 The example above uses `fixedRate`.